OctopusDeploy/docs/docs/runbooks/runbook-examples/terraform/provision-aws-with-terraform.md

 </details>

 ## autoscalingpolicy.tf

-This file contains the policy definition that goes with the autoscaling definition
+This file contains the policy definition that goes with the auto-scaling definition:

 <details>
-<summary>File contents</summary>
+<summary>autoscalingpolicy.tf</summary>
 <p>

 ```